How Does SSA Determine Back Pay For SSDI?

 If you claimed disability benefits and it took 12 months for them to be accepted, you will be paid a lump sum equal to 12 months’ worth of benefits to make up for the time you were entitled to and did not receive them.

-You may still be entitled to up to 12 months of back pay for disability benefits if it takes more than a year for your claim to be processed or if it is first denied and must undergo review.
 Even if you have waited longer than a year for your claim to be approved, you will only be entitled to a maximum of 12 months’ worth of back pay for a disability.

 What Makes Back Pay So Crucial?

-It’s not always easy to get the Social Security benefits you need and deserve.
-Proving eligibility for Supplemental Security Income (SSI) can be challenging unless you are over 65 and qualify purely based on age.
+It’s not always easy to get the Social Security Disability benefits you need and deserve.
+You must provide evidence that:

 If you apply for SSDI and it takes the Social Security Administration a long time to process your claim, you may be eligible for back pay.
 The substantial waiting time for processing SSDI applications makes this even more important.
 As a result of the holdup, practically all people who apply for SSDI will receive full compensation.